commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 * sync exception
 * customer draft from the source
-* customer of the target project (only provided if an existing cart discount could be found)
+* customer of the target project (only provided if an existing customer could be found)

 ##### Example
 ````java